Devoir/ios-devoir/README.md

     $ pod install

-From then on only open the project using the .xcworkspace file (ios-devoir.xcworkspace)
+Only open the project using the .xcworkspace file (ios-devoir.xcworkspace)